 Dabs are an up and coming drug making the rounds with both teens and adults.
 Dabbing is especially dangerous because it’s only become mainstream in recent years.
-While dabs have been around since the 1970s, they’ve become popular in drug use circles over the past year.
-The long term effects are not yet known.
-If you or a loved one are struggling with dabbing, a phone call to a marijuana addiction treatment center Portland Oregon is a good first step toward recovery.
+While dabs have been around since the 1970s, they’ve become popular in drug use circles over the past few years.

 Dabbing is the consumption of concentrated marijuana oil.
 Butane or carbon dioxide serves as a solvent to extract oil from the marijuana plant.
 This concentrated oil is a dabs drug.
 Under heat, the dab (often in a wax form) begins to vaporize.
 The vapor is then inhaled by the user through a dab rig, like a bong or pipe.